ivanearisty/obsidian/Classes + Uni/DAA/Week 1/Class 1.md

 ### Problem 11
 we assume $n \geq 1$ sometimes for O$\left( n^\left( \frac{1}{2} \right) \right)$ operations, if the number that binds k is big, we can say that there is some k and we dont have to find it; however, the professor will let us know if we have to find it for small inputs.
 Look at the facts and make clarifications if there are assumptions basically.
-Most of these will happ
+Most of these will happen if we reach situations where

+Problem 12:
+Must pick a specific log when proving something.
+Note that when the base gets smaller the number itself gets bigger.

+Simplify e in problem 14.